 Figure XXX.
 Run study screen

 Once the study has been submitted, the use will be returned to the study submission screen.
 The study may take some minutes to run depending on the size and complexity of the study.
 Clicking the status link allows the user to see the status of any recently submitted studies.
 When the status is listed as R the results of the study can be viewed under the data viewer tab.

+View study submission summary provides a report of the study as submitted